Samsung/Universum/doc/configuring.rst

     * Will always be marked as successful in the log
     * TeamCity tag will not be set for the conditional step
 * Branch steps
-    * Only one branch step will be executed
+    * Only one branch Configuration will be executed
     * Both branches' artifacts will be checked for existence before the steps execution
     * Artifacts collection or any other side-effects will not be triggered for non-executed branch step
     * If chosen branch step is not set, nothing will happen.